ansys/pyaedt/doc/source/User_guide/settings.rst

 Here is an example of YAML file :download:`YAML configuration file <../Resources/pyaedt_settings.yaml>`

 .. warning::
-    In Linux, we recommend adding the ``ANS_NODEPCHECK`` environment variable for speed reasons.
+    In Linux, it is recommended to add the ``ANS_NODEPCHECK`` environment variable for speed reasons.
     This variable is commented out in the download file.
-Using this file without modifying it will disable this option from the default settings behaviour.
+Using this file without modifying it disables this option from the default settings behaviour.

 .. note::
     Not all settings from class ``Settings`` can be modified through this file